Home / publications / briefings /

 More…

-• Around half of Afghans who arrived under humanitarian visa routes were children.
+• Around half of Afghans who arrived under the humanitarian visa routes were children.
 Adults arriving under the schemes were balanced in terms of gender.
 This is similar to other resettlement schemes but contrasts with asylum seekers, who are predominantly adult men.

 More…